-Three hydrological data loggers were installed on the site in September 2014 on behalf of SNH (See Figure 3).
+Three hydrological data loggers were installed on the site in September 2014 on behalf of SNH.
 Water level data is collected every 30 minutes and data is sent automatically once per week.
+Maintenance is contracted out by SNH.
 This data will be made publically available on Scotland's Environment Web (SEWeb).
-The location of the data loggers is shown in Table 1.